 The Center for Economic Development at Heathrow: This facility, which opened in 2007, is a first-of-its-kind public/private partnership that is expected to strengthen Central Florida's economic development efforts and produce highly skilled workers to attract high-paying jobs to the area.
 The campus is located adjacent to Interstate 4.

 Altamonte Springs Campus: Seminole's State's newest campus opened in January 2008.
 This campus is the first phase in an ongoing major expansion into southwest Seminole County, an area that includes nearly a quarter of a million residents.
 All of the College's healthcare programs are based here.

 The Florida High Tech Corridor cuts through Seminole County, fostering an explosion of high-tech industrial growth that has taken several forms.
 Most notable is the establishment of corporate headquarters for the American Automobile Association (AAA) and the emergence of high-tech manufacturers such as Veritas, Siemens ICN and InterVoice-Brite.
-Expansion of Orlando Sanford International Airport, including the opening of an international complex and enlargement of the domestic terminal, has helped this airport to become the state's third-busiest international port of entry.
+Expansion of Orlando Sanford International Airport has helped this airport to become the state's third-busiest international port of entry.
 The county's public school system is rated among the highest in Florida, and the median household effective buying income is the highest in the region.